 - Typical duration: 6–10 weeks, depending on the character and the depth of cross-referencing.

-- Primary challenge: can become hagiographic[^4] if the theological framework is not explicit; readers may finish knowing the story without understanding its canonical significance.
+- Primary challenge: can become hagiographic[4] (treating the character as a flawless hero rather than a real person) if the theological framework is not explicit; readers may finish knowing the story without understanding its canonical significance — that is, how this character's story fits into the Bible's larger message.

 The most significant barrier to sustained Bible study for beginners is not intellectual difficulty but psychological overwhelm.
 The combination of unfamiliar vocabulary, complex historical context, and the sheer volume of the text produces a kind of cognitive paralysis that is difficult to overcome with willpower alone.
 Most study guides designed for beginners address this problem by simplifying the content — reducing the theological complexity, minimizing historical context, and focusing on personal application.
 This approach reduces overwhelm but also reduces depth, producing readers who are comfortable with the Bible but not genuinely formed by it.